 A determination of undue hardship is often based on a number of factors including:

 - The type and expense involved in making the accommodation that is needed.

-- The type of operation of the employer including the structure and functions of the workforce and the fiscal relationship of the facility involved in making the accommodation.
+- The type of operation of the employer includes the structure and functions of the workforce and the fiscal relationship of the facility involved in making the accommodation.